boostkpi/docs.github.io/release-notes/index.md

+## June 2023
+- Launched an early version of a chat box to answer a user's query.
+The chat box leverages generative AI to answer queries in English.

+## May 2023
+- Setup an early version of AWS Athena in production with one customer.
+- Added documentation to obtain results from overview and drill-down calls as json.
+- Sorted the dataset list.
+- Added support for importing CSVs, where the field names contain commas.

 ## April 2023
 - Launched an improved overview table.
 Now supports sorting based on KPI values and filtering based on dimension names.
 Implemented in React.
 - Implemented a JSON endpoint to query anomalies.